awslabs/graphstorm/docs/source/advanced/using-graphbolt.rst

 With GraphStorm ``v0.4``, we introduced support for `GraphBolt <https://docs.dgl.ai/stochastic_training/>`_ stochastic training.
-GraphBolt is a new data loading module for DGL that enables faster and more efficient graph sampling, potentially leading to significant performance benefits.
+GraphBolt is a new data loading module for DGL that enables faster and more efficient graph sampling, potentially leading to significant efficiency benefits.

 In this guide we'll give an example of how to prepare your data for use with GraphBolt.